zhoudongxu/SAI/doc/sai-ptf/tunnel_test_plan.md

 6. Remove  dscp_to_tc_map and tc_to_dscp_map.

 - decap_dscp_remap_in_unifrom_mode:
-1. Make sure create tunnel_uniform with decap_dscp_mode attr as SAI_TUNNEL_DSCP_MODE_UNIFORM_MODEL
+1. Make sure to create tunnel_uniform with decap_dscp_mode attr as SAI_TUNNEL_DSCP_MODE_UNIFORM_MODEL
 2. Bind lag3 port with dscp_to_tc_map (tunnel_dscp_val => tc_map), Bind port2 with tc_to_dscp_map(tc_map => rewrite_dscp_val).
-3. Generate input ipinip packet with dscp field in outer ip header as tunnel_dscp_val, one in inner ip header as orig_dscp_val.
+3. Generate input ipinip packet with dscp field in the outer IP header as tunnel_dscp_val, one in the inner IP header as orig_dscp_val.
 4. Send input packet from lag3 port.
 5. Create expect packet with dscp field as rewrite_dscp_val.
 6. Recieve decap packet from lag3 port.
-Compare it with expected ip packet.
+Compare it with the expected IP packet.
 7. Remove  dscp_to_tc_map and tc_to_dscp_map.

 ## Test Group7: Test tunnel termination
-The test group choose tunnel_uniform tunnel.
+The test group chooses tunnel_uniform tunnel.

 ### case25:test_tunnel_term_with_correct_Dst_ip
 ### case26:test_tunnel_term_with_error_Dst_ip